roocs/34e-mngmt/docs/characterisation/characterisation_investigations.md

 ## Analysis and proposed approach

+More detail is provided in the table below, however, the characteristics to extract as found from this investigation are as follows:

+- Max and min of variable data
+- Name of units of main variable
+- Standard name of main variable
+- Long name of main variable
+- List of the variables in the dataset
+- List of coordinates in the dataset
+- Values of coordinates (latitude, longitude, time and others)
+- Fill value of the main variable
+- Long name of time variable

+Further suggestions following on from this are:

+- Long name / standard name of all variables
+- Rank of main variable
+- Shape of main variable

 The table below summaries the problems that were captured.
 It then follows on by suggesting what characeristic to extract and explaining how this would be used to test for the problem.
 Finally, the final column shows how to extract this characteristic using xarray, where 'ds' corresponds to the dataset under investigation and 'var' corresponds to the mian variable of the dataset.

 | Problem  | Characteristic to extract | How to check for problem | How to extract using xarray |